frostyfruits/frostygmrs-android-iax-core/README.md

 The core logic and Frosty naming were left intact so the code can still be dropped into another project with minimal rework.

-## What is not included

-This repository does not include the rest of the FrostyGMRS Mobile app, such as:

-- node browser UI
-- app screens and navigation
-- login storage
-- app-specific service wrappers outside this core set
-- private server configuration

 ## Integration notes

 At a high level, another Android project needs to: